+When the temperature reaches about $T \approx 0.1$ GK, the helium in the core starts to fuse to carbon and oxygen (helium burning).
+In a normal gas, the extra energy release would cause an expansion.
+As a result, the temperature would fall and the nuclear energy generation rate would decrease as well.
+This is the usual manner by which stars adjust to an energy increase in their interior, allowing them to stabilize.
 However, in a degenerate gas the temperature increase does not affect the pressure.
 No expansion occurs and, as a result, the temperature increases causing an even higher energy generation rate.
-As will be seen in Section 5.2, helium burning is highly temperature sensitive.
+As will be seen in Section 5.3, helium burning is highly temperature sensitive.
 The sequence of events repeats itself, giving rise to a thermonuclear runaway.
-It only terminates after a considerable energy is released that lifts the degeneracy.
+It only terminates after so much energy has been released that the electron degeneracy is lifted.
 Thus, the ignition of helium in the core results in a violent core helium flash (HeF).

-Notice that the helium flash does not represent a stellar explosion.
+It is important to point out that the helium flash does not represent a stellar explosion.
 The energy during the thermonuclear runaway goes into lifting the electron degeneracy and into the subsequent expansion of the core.
-The surface luminosity of the star does not increase, but the opposite happens.
+The surface luminosity of the star does not increase.
+In fact, the opposite happens.
 The surface luminosity declines by two orders of magnitude because the expansion of the core causes the surrounding hydrogen burning shell, which has been supplying all the surface luminosity, to cool and to generate less energy.
 Eventually, the Sun becomes a horizontal branch star, quietly burning helium in the core.
 The temperatures in the hydrogen shell just above the core are high enough for hydrogen to continue to burn via the CNO cycles.
-The nuclear energy release in helium fusion is considerably smaller compared to hydrogen fusion.
-Therefore, the duration of the core helium burning stage is considerably shorter than that of the core hydrogen burning stage.
+The nuclear energy release in helium fusion is considerably less compared to hydrogen fusion.
+Therefore, the duration of the core helium burning stage is much shorter than that of the core hydrogen burning stage.
 The Sun remains on the horizontal branch for about 0.1 Gy, which is typical for all stars in this mass range.